Sakshambaranwal/CLASSIC-SNAKE/README.md

 This is lightweight, fun and beautiful looking game.
 Play it and try to beat your scores on Hard difficulty.

 Features:
--Multiple grid patterns
+- Multiple grid patterns

--You can change levels
+- You can change levels

--Minimalistic flat style
+- Minimalistic flat style

--Fun time killer!
+- Fun time killer!